 Place two of the strips at 90-degree angles with the right sides together, lining up the edges.
 Sew diagonally across the corners.
 Repeat to join all the strips.
 Trim the seams down to a 1/4″ and press them open.

-You can also make single and double fold bias tape without a bias tape maker by simply folding and pressing it by hand.
+You can also make single and double fold tape without a bias tape maker by simply folding and pressing it by hand.
 Be extra cautious not to put your fingers

 tooclose to your iron!

 For the double fold bias tape, we’re using a 25mm bias tape maker.
-Guide the short edge of your tape into the wide end of the bias tape maker.
+Guide the short edge of your fabric into the wide end of the bias tape maker.
 Cutting the end into a point may help you guide it through.

 A handy way to anchor the end of your tape piece is to pin it to your ironing board.
 That way, you can use both hands to press the tape.

-Gently pull the bias tape maker down the length of the tape strip, pressing the folds flat as you go along.
+Gently pull the tape maker down the length of the tape strip, pressing the folds flat as you go along.
 The tip of the iron is really useful here.

 If you are making tape without one of these doo-